CUDA C++/PTX intrinsics#

 Four synchronization mechanisms come up constantly in the GEMM and Flash Attention kernels.
 Because they control asynchronous engines and parallel thread groups, misusing any of them usually leads to silent corruption or deadlock.

 Mbarrier Phases.
 Mbarriers track arrivals using a single internal phase bit.
 The T.ptx.mbarrier.try_wait(bar, phase) intrinsic blocks until the barrier’s internal phase differs from the phase argument provided by the caller.
 Consequently, when reusing a barrier across loop iterations, the caller must flip its local phase tracker (phase ^= 1) after every wait.
-Failing to do so causes subsequent waits to return immediately, allowing the engine to read half-written memory.
+Failing to do so can cause a later wait to return for an earlier phase, allowing a consumer to access data before the current producer or asynchronous operation has finished.
 Building a Tiled GEMM walks through the full phase-tracking table.

 Election.
 T.ptx.elect_sync() elects a single active lane within a warp, not lane 0, and not one thread per CTA.
 To narrow an issuer down to exactly one thread, you must pair it with a warp-level guard.
 The pattern if warp_id == 0: followed by if T.ptx.elect_sync(): is used to issue Tx.gemm_async and tcgen05.commit in Building a Tiled GEMM.

 Named Warpgroup Barriers.
 T.cuda.cta_sync() maps to __syncthreads() and requires every CTA thread to arrive.
 Once warpgroups specialize onto different code paths, placing a cta_sync() inside a warpgroup branch deadlocks the kernel because the other warpgroups never reach it.
 The hardware provides 16 named barriers (IDs 0 to 15); T.cuda.warpgroup_sync(10) synchronizes only the threads of one warpgroup.
-Distinct warpgroups take distinct IDs (e.g., warpgroup_sync(wg_id + 10)) so they never collide on the same hardware barrier.
+Independent synchronizations that may be active at the same time must use distinct IDs (for example, warpgroup_sync(wg_id + 10)).
+An ID may be reused after the preceding synchronization that used it has completed.
 See Scaling GEMM with Warp Specialization and Clusters.

 Fences.
 Fences order a producer’s writes before a consumer (often an asynchronous engine) reads them: